NICHOLAS85/z-a-eval/README.md

 # Additional Zinit commands

 There's an additional Zinit command that's provided by this annex –`recache`.
-It recaches all your plugins/snippets eval outputs on demand, useful for when you change the value of the `eval''` ice but do not want to redownload the plugin/snippet to update its ices:
+It recaches all your plugins/snippets eval outputs on demand, useful for when you change the value of the `eval''` ice but do not want to redownload the plugin/snippet to update its ices, or rm the cache manually:

 ![recache-invocation](https://raw.githubusercontent.com/NICHOLAS85/z-a-eval/master/images/recache.png)